Alina Egelhofer: The 3D configurator makes our complex products tangible for our customers.

 What are your next steps?
 Are there plans to configure additional products or applications?

-We are currently working on expanding and optimizing the configurator for the MAX Black Edition.
-After that, we plan to implement an online configurator for our M2Smart® HMI family – which enables wireless and secure machine operation.
-In the long term, we are evaluating how to integrate other product lines such as mobile handheld computers, wearable scanners, or vehicle mount terminals.
+We are currently working on further expanding and optimizing the configurator for the MAX Black Edition.
+Next, we plan to implement our M2Smart® HMI family — designed for wireless, secure machine operation — as an online configurator on the website.
+In the long term, we are evaluating how to integrate additional product lines such as mobile handheld computers, wearable scanners, and vehicle mount terminals.

 What advice would you give to other companies considering the implementation of a configurator?

-imply have the courage to take the step.
-It’s important to start with a clear goal and keep the end user in mind.
-We found a partner in Roomle who supported us in the best possible way – both professionally and personally.
-And we are very happy with the result.
+Just have the courage to take the step.
+It’s important to start with a clear goal and keep the user in focus.
+With Roomle, we found a partner who supported us optimally — both technically and personally.
+And we’re very satisfied with the result.

-“The configurator not only streamlines our internal processes – it also makes our products visually tangible and provides a modern, interactive experience.”
+“The configurator not only streamlines our internal processes — it also makes our products visually tangible and modern to experience.”

-— Alina Egelhofer, Head of Marketing & Communications, ACD Elektronik GmbH
+— Alina Egelhofer, Head of Marketing & Product Management, ACD Elektronik GmbH

 Thank you, Ms. Egelhofer, for the interview – and for the fascinating insights into ACD Elektronik’s digital sales strategy.